 Salary thresholds if you are paid weekly, 4-weekly or monthly

 Hardly anyone is paid yearly, but unfortunately you can’t just divide £10,000 by the frequency you are paid to find out if you are eligible as the thresholds are slightly different depending on whether you are paid weekly, fortnightly, 4-weekly or monthly.

 Earnings are assessed in the regular period over which a worker is paid, this is known as the “pay reference period”.
 The relevant thresholds are shown in the table below:

 Earnings thresholds for the current tax year (before tax earnings)

 Pay reference period (how often you are paid)

 |Earnings trigger for automatic enrolment**

 *if you earn below this level you won’t be automatically enrolled but you can join if you want to.
 However, your employer doesn’t have to contribute

-**If you earn at this level or above you won’t be automatically enrolled but you can join if you want to and your employer will have to pay in as well
+**If you earn above this level you will be automatically enrolled.
+If you earn below this level but above the lower level of qualifying earnings you won’t be automatically enrolled but you can join if you want to and your employer will have to pay in as well.

 If your pay is very close to the threshold, or varies each payday to payday, talk to your employer to see what category you fall into.